“Where is he going anyway?” Joanne mumbled, her expression impatient as they were all hovering over their seats, trying to get a better view.

 Andy let go of Kris but was still staring in shock.
 He finally shook his head.
 “I can’t believe you’re still holding a torch for Yan.
 Come on, I thought that was high school.”

 Kris seemed a bit calmer now, not so hostile toward Andy anymore.
-He directed his attention on Andy again.
+He directed his attention to Andy again.
 “I thought so too, but after seeing her again, I…”

 “So you were celebrating when she broke up with Tony?”